almovidhussaini/babylonclone/x/btcstaking/README.md

        [specification](../../docs/staking-script.md) of their formats.
 4. Verify a [proof of
    possession](https://rist.tech.cornell.edu/papers/pkreg.pdf) indicating the
-   ownership of the Bitcoin secret key over the ybtc staker address.
+   ownership of the Bitcoin secret key over the Babylon staker address.
-5. Ensure the staking transaction is not duplicated with an existing BTC delegation known to ybtc.
+5. Ensure the staking transaction is not duplicated with an existing BTC delegation known to Babylon.
-6. Ensure the finality providers that the bitcoin are delegated to are known to ybtc.
+6. Ensure the finality providers that the bitcoin are delegated to are known to Babylon.
 7. If the allow-list is enabled, ensure that the staking transaction is in the allow-list.
 8. If the delegation contains an inclusion proof (it is optional due to EOI),